Freud (TV serial)

-Freud, also known as Freud: the Life of a Dream, (1984) is a BBC television serial based on the life and times of Austrian psychoanalyst Sigmund Freud.
+Freud, also known as Freud: the Life of a Dream, is a 1984 BBC television serial based on the life and times of Austrian psychoanalyst Sigmund Freud.
 David Suchet stars as Freud.
 The 6-part production is 360 minutes in duration.

 Episodes

 Each episode begins with Freud and his family in London, where they had fled from Vienna in 1938 following the Nazi Anschluss, leading up to Freud's death a little over a year later in 1939.
 The rest of each episode is told mainly in flashbacks to key moments in Freud's life and career.